No batteries needed

 My approach to early childhood learning is anchored in a concept of “failing up” which means that children are expected to make mistakes and collectively problem solve with one another in order to come to a successful end result.
 In the words of Alexander K. Trenfor, “The best teachers are those who show you where to look, but don’t tell you what to see…”

-As your Rigamajig Teacher in Residence, my primary goal is to work with teachers to explore innovative ways to use Rigamajig as a method of discovery and study of abstract and concrete concepts with their students.
+As your Rigamajig Captain of Play and Learning, my primary goal is to work with teachers to explore innovative ways to use Rigamajig as a method of discovery and study of abstract and concrete concepts with their students.
 As a classroom resource, Rigamajig has been designed to foster children’s creativity and to encourage them to ask questions and to wonder about all the possibilities that can surface from one study or project to the next.

 Rigamajig can also be used for just play.
 However, here play can provide an opportunity for children to learn and to reinforce their cognitive skills.
 As educators we must begin by creating an developmentally appropriate environment where children are conscious of time and space.
 Such environments will look different in different schools and at different ages and one needs to be comfortable in that.
 It is essential to remember that there is no correct method or outcome when children engage with Rigamajig.
 This is an exploratory toy that can be used to support learning among diverse populations and young minds.